carla-simulator/carla/Docs/core_actors.md

 ### Traffic signs and traffic lights

 So far, CARLA only is aware of some signs: stop, yield and speed limit.
-Traffic lights are considered an inherited class from the more general traffic sign. __None of these can found on the blueprint library__ and thus, cannot be spawned.
+Traffic lights are considered an inherited class from the more general traffic sign. __None of these can be found in the blueprint library__ and thus, cannot be spawned.
 They set traffic conditions, so they are mindfully placed by developers.

 [__Traffic signs__](python_api.md#carla.TrafficSign) are not defined in the road map itself, as explained in the following page.
 Instead, they have a [carla.BoundingBox](python_api.md#carla.BoundingBox) to affect vehicles inside of it.
 ```py